 I would like to acknowledge and thank Congress for its long-standing support of FLETC's mission to train those who protect the homeland.
-Congress created FLETC in 1970 under the premise that consolidated federal law enforcement training provides consistency and efficiency in the preparation of law enforcement training agents, while enabling agencies to conduct specialized training unique to their missions.
+Congress created FLETC in 1970 under the premise that consolidated federal law enforcement training proin 1970 under the premise that consolidated federal law enforcement training provides consistency and efficiency in the preparation of law enforcement officers and agents, while enabling agencies to conduct specialized training unique to their missions.
 I have been privileged to serve as the Director of FLETC since 2002, after completing a 20-year sworn law enforcement career in Florida.
-Today, FLETC is the Nation's largest provider of law enforcement training.
-It delivers basic and advanced training to 96 federal partner organizations and thousand to fact the large tribule and important enforcement of a protect of the partner of the large tribule and important enforcement of a protect of the section.

 Today, FLETC is the Nation's largest provider of law enforcement training.
-It delivers basic and advanced training to 96 federal partner organizations and thousands of state, local, tribal, and international law enforcement officers and agents at four domestic training sites in Glynco, Georgia; Charleston, South Carolina; Artesia, New Mexico; and Cheltenham, Maryland; at the International Law Enforcement Academies worldwide, and at export locations throughout the United States and internationally.
+It delivers basic and advanced training to 96 federal partner organizations and thought the state of the state sands of state, local, tribal, and international law enforcement officers and agents at four domestic training sites in Glynco, Georgia; Charleston, South Carolina; Artesia, New Mexico; and Cheltenham, Maryland; at the International Law Enforcement Academies worldwide, and at export locations throughout the United States and internationally.
 FLETC also engages in ongoing training review, development, and research in coordination with stakeholders at all levels of law enforcement to ensure its training continues to meet its partners' evolving needs.
 In fiscal year 2014, FLETC trained nearly 60,000 law enforcement officers and agents at all of its sites and export locations.
 Since 1970, FLETC has trained over 1 million law enforcement officers and agents.

 FLETC's consolidated training model offers quantitative and qualitative benefits to both taxpayers and law enforcement agencies.
 While FLETC provides training in core areas common to all law enforcement officers, such as firearms, driving, tactics, investigations, and legal issues, partner organizations deliver training specific to their operational needs.
 Moreover, the consolidated training model avoids unnecessary duplication of infrastructure and resources.
 Using the FLETC model, one federal agency builds and manages the infrastructure germane to a residential training facility, such as a cafeteria, gymnasium, library, training venues, classrooms, computer laboratories, dormitories, and recreational facilities, which all partners utilize.
 Moreover, agencies leverage and share existing support infrastructure, such as water, sewage, maintenance, and power services.
-Beyond the economic rationale for the consolidated training model, agencies also